mpartipilo/tikatours_src/data/extracted/content/toursubcategory/georgia-tours/leisure-and-health/index.en.md

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 2089 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 2089 -->

-From Tbilisi's grand blue\-tiled Orbeliani baths to wooded alpine spa towns and the Black Sea's most idyllic sun\-soaked resorts, a trip to Georgia would not be complete without a stylish soaking.
+From Tbilisi's grand blue-tiled Orbeliani baths to wooded alpine spa towns and the Black Sea's most idyllic sun-soaked resorts, a trip to Georgia would not be complete without a stylish soaking.
 There is really nothing quite like sliding into a hot pool to refresh mind and body.
 Follow it up by braving a searing sauna and a traditional Georgian pummelling.
-A brisk walk with lungfuls of fresh pine\-scented mountain air and all your tensions will melt away.
+A brisk walk with lungfuls of fresh pine-scented mountain air and all your tensions will melt away.

 </div>